HillReywer/macos_certs/README.md

 # macos_certs
 Adding mac OS trusted cert by command line

-/private/tmp/certs/certname.cer - path to cert whith should be added
+/private/tmp/certs/certname.cer -  The path to the certificate that you want to add